The substantial proton model describes the origin, structure, state of

 including the fluxes of ordinary electron antineutrinos and neutrinos:

-oriented by the magnetic field, as is shown in Figure 1.
-To transform the
+magnetic field, as is shown in Figure 1.
+To transform the magnetar into the

-of electron antineutrino.
-This is possible only when the antineutrino is
+antineutrino.
+This is possible only when the antineutrino

 propagating in the direction from the south to the north magnetic pole of the